aardappel/lobster/lobster/docs/source/shooter_tutorial.md

 system origin, and rendering outward enough from there that we have all ratios covered.

-gl\_translate changes our coordinate system, and is used thruout graphics rendering in Lobster to render things at different portions of the screen.
+gl\_translate changes our coordinate system, and is used throughout graphics rendering in Lobster to render things at different portions of the screen.
 Here we move from upper-left to the middle of the screen by translating by half the `gl_windowsize`.